-the decision-making process is considerably shortened.
-The 13 days of the Cuban Missile Crisis that followed the US discovery of deployed Soviet ballistic missiles in Cuba illustrates the long shadow cast by such circumstances.
-Decision makers can feel pressure to act forcefully, as US President John F. Kennedy did in pledging a "full retaliatory response" against the Soviet Union should Cuba launch a nuclear missile against any country in the Western hemisphere- expanding the possibility for doctrinal use.
-The heightened alert status can increase the interactive complexity and tight coupling of relevant warning and response systems; indeed "numerous failure modes were not anticipated and never fixed" during this period-reflecting increased risk of accidental use.
-The effects of technical and human errors can be compounded as well, as in the cited submarine encounter in which both sides acted under a nuclear response by the submarine commander would have constituted unauthorized use further reflects the complexity of crisis, as "rules of engagement and delegations of authority can change in ways that may be inadequately understood by central authorities".
+the decision-making process is considerably shortened.60 The 13 days of the Cuban Missile Crisis that followed the US discovery of deployed Soviet ballistic missiles in Cuba illustrates the long shadow cast by such circumstances.
+Decision makers can feel pressure to act forcefully, as US President John F. Kennedy did in pledging a "full retaliatory response" against the Soviet Union should Cuba launch a nuclear missile against any country in the Western hemisphere-expanding the possibility for doctrinal use.61 The heightened alert status can increase the interactive complexity and tight coupling of relevant warning and response systems; indeed "numerous failure modes were not anticipated and never fixed" during this period-reflecting increased risk of accidental use.62 The effects of technical and human errors can be compounded as well, as in the cited submarine encounter in which both sides acted under a cloud of uncertainty-nearly leading to escalatory use.
+Lingering questions as to whether a nuclear response by the submarine commander would have constituted unauthorized use further reflects the complexity of crisis, as "rules of engagement and delegations of authority can change in ways that may be inadequately understood by central authorities".63